 We turned our puree into this yummy pull apart bread and also this pumpkin cheesecake.
 You could easily just roll this recipe into pumpkin rolls but I like the look of the pull apart.
 And it feels like every piece that I pull apart is the equivalent of the center of the roll.
 Which is my favorite part.

-If you don’t have the pumpkins or the time to make puree, just grab a can of Libby’s puree and use it.
-Super simple.
-I hope you enjoy this as much as we do.
+I hope you enjoy this pull apart loaf as much as we do.
 Please share and let us know how it turned out if you tried the recipe.

 - 1 pkg active dry yeast